snakemake-workflows/rna-longseq-de-isoform/paper/paper.md

 It supports quality filtering, statistical analysis of gene expression across conditions, and isoform-level splicing analysis.
 For ill-annotated or novel genomes, it includes an optional annotation step based on local similarity searches to assign putative gene functions.
 Reference data can be supplied via local files or retrieved automatically using NCBI accession numbers.

-It is well-suited for researchers working with large datasets and complex experimental designs who require transparent, reproducible, and HPC-compatible analysis pipelines.
+It is well-suited for researchers working with large datasets and complex experimental designs who require transparent, reproducible, and HPC-compatible analysis workflows.

 # Statement of Need